code-423n4/docs/roles/wardens/submission-policy.md

 4. Select a finding from the list, and choose the "withdraw" option.

 Submissions must be withdrawn before the audit deadline.

-## Unauthorized test methods

-The following methods are not authorized means of testing within C4 code audits:

-* Testing exploits on mainnet.
-* Network denial of service (DoS or DDoS) tests or other tests that impair access to or damage a system or data.
-* Physical testing (e.g. office access, open doors, tailgating), social engineering (e.g. phishing, vishing), or any other non-technical vulnerability testing.

 ## Questions